 Radio waves are usually produced by radio transmitters and can be received by radio receivers.
 Radio waves having different frequencies contains various characteristics of propagation in the Earth’s atmosphere.
-The long waves get diffracted around different obstacles and follow the outline whereas the short waves reflect the ionosphere and get back over the horizon of sky waves.
-The propagation distance of both the waves is limited to the visual horizon as short wavelengths bend or diffract little and travel in a line of sight.
+The long waves get diffracted around different obstacles and follow the outline, whereas the short waves reflect the ionosphere and get back over the horizon of sky waves.
+The propagation distance of both waves is limited to the visual horizon as short wavelengths bend or diffract little and travel in a line of sight.

 Bands of radio waves

-Wavelength, speed and frequency
+Wavelength, speed, and frequency

-As radio waves travel at a speed similar to that of light and slowed down based on that object’s permittivity and permeability while passing through an object.
-Wavelength is used to define the distance between one peak of the wave’s electric field to the other being inversely proportional to the wave’s frequency.
+As radio waves travel at a speed similar to that of light and are slowed down based on that object’s permittivity and permeability while passing through an object.
+Wavelength is used to define the distance between one peak of the wave’s electric field to the other, being inversely proportional to the wave’s frequency.

 A radio antenna is used to receive radio signals from AM or FM radio stations.
-This antenna picks up many radio signals and a radio tuner is required to tune to a particular signal.
-This all can be done with the help of a resonator or you can say an inductor, a circuit with a capacitor or a crystal oscillator.
+This antenna picks up many radio signals, and a radio tuner is required to tune to a particular signal.
+This all can be done with the help of a resonator, or you can say an inductor, a circuit with a capacitor or a crystal oscillator.
 The resonator is properly configured to resonate at a frequency that allows the tuner that amplifies sine waves at a radio frequency and avoid other sine waves.

 Frequently Asked Questions – FAQs

 What is the reason behind photons travelling at the speed of light while the other particles cannot?